 Setting up a business by oneself is a challenge.
 Creating or finding the holy grail known as the niche is paramount.
-I once listened to an interview with Paul McCartney which struck me as when asked about the songs that came and went, McCartney said that sometimes they came for a fleeting moment and if he wasn't sitting down with pen and paper, or could get into a position where he could remind himself of the melody, the song could simply disappear.
+I once listened to an interview with Paul McCartney which struck me as when asked about the songs that came and went, McCartney said that the songs came for a fleeting moment and if he wasn't sitting down with pen and paper, or could get into a position where he could remind himself of the melody, the song could simply disappear.

 And so it came to me that song.
 The wine has so much history.
 On an importing trip three years ago, I was invited by one of my colleagues to view the new guest house at Chateau Haut-Bailly in the Graves area of Bordeaux.
 As I walked through the doors, I was hearing the melody and the images were flashing through my mind.
 I was seeing the collage of photos of me and my guests walking through the doorway, I fell in love with that house.
 Le coup de foudre.
 The building had a personality like no other.
 Was it the sweet sugars in the ripe Cabernet in the vineyards that I was cheeky enough to pluck from the vines outside in the yard?
-The old bordelais style design?
+The old Bordelais style design?
 The serenity and quietness of the estate, a retreat without realizing one is purging themselves of the commercial world.
 So much to learn of the old France.
 I could feel the friendly ghosts of bygone times present all around me.
-It made me think of some of the great french industries and families, such as Citroen, Peugeot and Chanel..
+It made me think of some of the great french industries and families, such as Citroen, Peugeot and Chanel...

 We ended up going to another bar and staying out till 2 am.
 The next morning we would all have breakfast and be ready for our TGV train at 1,56pm from Paris-Montparnasse to Bordeaux where a luxury Mercedes Sprinter van would take us to our residence.
 I have to say at this point, Gregg Smith started to become a soul mate.
 If ever I had to choose a wing man on a dangerous mission, Gregg would be top of the list, a great companion and even if it was just to get to know Gregg, I am glad I made the trip.
 As I had mentioned the rumblings from the previous day had started to become a scary reality.
 I know France and I understand the depth at which the extreme left has manifested itself within public services such as the rail workers.
 They can and will make flash strikes at the drop of a hat.
 They just happened to choose my travel day with eight guests from the USA.
 Americans are not used to this type of social manifestation a la francaise, and have literally no tolerance for it and rightly so.

-Charlemagne-California guests with Cathie Curran & Vincent Craignou from London.
+- Charlemagne-California guests with Cathie Curran & Vincent Craignou from London.

-I prayed and managed to stay calm.
-It just so happened that two out of every three trains were running and we managed to board and get away more or less on time.
-It felt like the five minutes of hell all of the JPL staff went through just before the Rover landed on Mars.
+It just so happened that two out of three trains were running and we managed to board and get away more or less on time.
+It felt like the famous five minutes of hell the JPL staff went through just before the Rover landed on Mars.
 But that is France, not always but it can happen.
 We played cards on the train and the mood was great.
 Arriving in Bordeaux we were met by our driver who took us directly to the guest house.
 We went inside and acclimated, my guests then came down to eat an amazing dinner and we drank some house wine.
 We stayed up late, chatted and played Gin.
 That would be a standard over the next three nights till the wee hours.
 I never knew my wife was so good, she is dangerous !!
 Teams were made and battle lines drawn up.
 There was weeping and gnashing of teeth, I hadn’t laughed that hard in a long time, it should be said that Lisa Dick is a formidable foe, If I were to have a captain's pick, she would be mine.

-A very happy troop leader on board and headed for Bordeaux.
+- A very happy troop leader on board and headed for Bordeaux.

-Chateau Margaux, Margaux France.
+- Chateau Margaux, Margaux France.

-Graham & Jessica, Chateau Beychevelle St Julien, France.
+- Graham & Jessica, Chateau Beychevelle St Julien, France.

-Chez Meme St Julien, Medoc near Bordeaux.
+- Chez Meme St Julien, Medoc near Bordeaux.

-Pavillon Rouge 2012 & Château Margaux 2008.
+- Pavillon Rouge 2012 & Château Margaux 2008.

 We returned to our residence after our long day and went across the street to Château Smith-Haut-Lafite after a brief siesta.
-A five star resort and spa with three restaurants which has been run by a family of olympic downhill skiers since forever.
+A five star resort and spa with three restaurants which has been run by a family of olympic downhill skiers.
 We had dinner in the more casual styled eatery - La Table Du Lavoir, which is perfect for a Monday evening after a full visit schedule.
 Upon return, the battle of Château Le Pape resumed around the gin table.
 It was fierce and the laughter was non stop.
 Wine was flowing..Both Doug & Graham’s fervent passion & card playing abilities were coming to the fore..
 I never knew cards before.
 With a good group the competitive nature of the player comes out and what I found amusing are the intricacies of outfoxing one another and being able to laugh when outfoxed is magnanimous.
 Everyone was relaxed and that made me very content, after all this was the ultimate goal.

-The Cooking class with Anne Famy at Chateau Haut-Bailly
+- The Cooking class with Anne Famy at Chateau Haut-Bailly

-Lunch menu at Château Haut-Bailly
+- Lunch menu at Château Haut-Bailly

 Some of us went to the spa at Le Caudalie.
 Graham, Jay and myself had a private tasting with Dana Paulin back at the residence.
 Dana enthralled us into her world, we tasted three different wines from Château Haut-Bailly all from the amazing 2016 vintage which ranks very high with the experts.
 We talked about weather patterns, farming techniques, funghi, all kinds of subject matter and more or less covered the 2016 vintage from soup to nuts.
 I did the spa earlier that week and it really is outstanding.
 The Caudalie uses grape skins and seeds to exfoliate the skin, the facial is highly relaxing and the full body scrub is something everyone should do at least once if not more.
 Amazing !!

-Private tasting room Chateau Le Pape
+- Private tasting room Chateau Le Pape

 Daina Paulin of Haut-Bailly was our gracious host for this tasting.

-Dinner at Chateau de Fargues
+- Dinner at Chateau de Fargues

-Philippe lur Saluces & karl Curran Chateau de Fargues
+- Philippe lur Saluces & Karl Curran Chateau de Fargues

 Day four would be a great day.
-We started of course with our traditional petit déjeuner and from there we took a jaunt to the famed vineyards of Pomerol on the right bank of the Dordogne river.
+We started off course with our traditional petit déjeuner and from there we took a jaunt to the famed vineyards of Pomerol on the right bank of the Dordogne river.
 We had a visit to Château la Conseillante.
 This is an estate sat right in the heart of Pomerol, just above Chateau Cheval Blanc in neighboring St Emilion, and next door to the likes of Le Pin, Vieux Château Certan, L’evangile, get the picture a little?
 Oh yeah I nearly forgot it’s infamous next door neighbor, Petrus.
 We tasted and discussed.
 Marvelous.
 Pomerol is more approachable in terms of visits as the estates are smaller than the Medoc and owned by families as opposed to large blue chip companies.
 Lunch was in the next hamlet, Puisseguin-Saint Emilion at a little bistro known as ‘Le Clos Mirande’.

-Pomerol Chateau Gazin in the background.
+- Pomerol Chateau Gazin in the background.

 The food was delish and we drank Cabernet Franc dominated wines which were for me the highlight of the trip.
 My reasoning behind that: These are not well known wines, however, the quality is superior.
 The type of wines made by real people who care about their product and also the end user.
 These are the types of wines I endeavor to work with.
-We had a tour of a small garagiste type winery in the village of St Emilion that afternoon and tasted several different wines from Jean Luc Thuenvin’s estate followed by a walk around St Emilion which is an ancient walled city dating back over a thousand years or more.
+We had a tour of a small garagiste type winery in the village of Saint-Emilion that afternoon and tasted several different wines from Jean Luc Thuenvin’s estate followed by a walk around St Emilion which is an ancient walled city dating back over a thousand years or more.
 We returned to the residence and got ready for the last dinner of the trip.

-The Dining Room at Chateau Haut-Bailly
+- The Dining Room at Chateau Haut-Bailly

 The last supper was at Château Haut-Bailly.
 Jean Charles Ponsiot is the house chef.
 Jean Charles uses fresh produce from the garden at the estate and otherwise goes to the local market in the village to get what he needs for his preparation.
 I would easily say he is worthy of a couple of Michelin stars.
 There is a subtlety to his cooking, which is in the same vein as the Chateau, it’s wines and people such as the wonderful Veronique Saunders (CEO) and her staff, Dana, Estelle and Jessica.
 The group I believe had thoroughly enjoyed their evening.

-In the library before our final dinner at Château Haut-Bailly
+- In the library before our final dinner at Château Haut-Bailly

 Day five the last day after breakfast, we said our goodbyes to our friends in Bordeaux and headed toward the train station.
 The next few hours were rather stressful as the railway strike was in full swing by then.
 I won’t bore you with the details but we all got back to Paris fairly tired and ready for a strong drink which was not long in coming at the Ralph Lauren Bar, a very pleasant late nite spot before hitting the hay.
 It was time to relax for me, and I was delighted to do just that.
 We had achieved my goal which was to have my friends immerse themselves in the culture of this great country France.
 I’m sure they will think about wine in a different light after their exposure to Bordeaux.
 Mission accomplished!
 I would like to thank all of my guests for their participation.
 It was as Gregg said “a once in a lifetime experience”.
 Merci Beaucoup !!
 Finally I would like to express my gratitude to Sebastien Vacher and his colleagues at Duclot La Vinicole for helping me arrange the trip.